SergioRami/sonar-docker/README.md

-# Sona setup docker-compose with Postgres database
+# Sonar setup docker-compose with Postgres database

 All configuration is overriden by env variables (username, password, jdbc URL) in the each docker-compose